jinjamator/netmiko_multihop/README.rst

     }

     # If the next hop is reachable via vrf on the current hop, add the vrf parameter to the destination configuration.
     # Eg.: Target1 is reachable via vrf mgmt from target2.
-You want to jump from target1 to target2.
-Add the parameter vrf to target2 before you jump from target1 to target2.
+    #      You want to jump from target1 to target2.
+    #      Add the parameter vrf='mgmt' to target2 configuration before you jump from target1 to target2.

     ssh = ConnectHandler(**jumphost1)
     # now we are on jumphost1